LDelalandre/plasticity_traits_allocation_annuals/README.md

 You can contact me at <leo.delalandre@cefe.cnrs.fr>

 # Structure of the scripts
-- import_data
+- import_data.R
-- boxplot_in_situ: within-species trait variation in situ (boxplots and tests)
+- boxplot_in_situ.R: within-species trait variation in situ (boxplots and tests)
-- origin_ferti_effects: mixed model to test the effects of origin and fertilization on trait values in the experiment
+- origin_ferti_effects.R: mixed model to test the effects of origin and fertilization on trait values in the experiment
+- plots_allometry.R: allometry of above- and belowground exchange surfaces in biplots (surface against plant mass)